-Here are some handpicked ideas that will take your Google My Business strategy to new heights.
+Here are some handpicked GMB tools that will take your Google My Business strategy to new heights.

 A problem often encountered by growing businesses is the inability to answer to all the attention they receive.
-If you feel like responding to the customers’ reviews is starting to take too much of your time, it might be a good moment to automate the process with an external management tool.
+If you feel like responding to the customers’ reviews is starting to take too much of your time, it might be a good moment to automate the process with an external Google My Business management software.